|

 A dressmaker's dummy is never amiss, but a helper with some sewing know-how and lots of patience is even better.
 BTW, I'm assuming that the future wearer is also the tailor.
 In the 21st century, men can tailor again without being badmouthed as cissy.
 Again, because up until the 17th century, tailoring was considered a male profession.

-Buttonhole silk (real silk, of couse) for the buttonholes, probably about 50-60 metres.
+Buttonhole silk (real silk, of couse) for the buttonholes.
+The amount depends on the style of the coat: Early ones may consume upwards of 70 metres; this 1750s coat probably consumed 40 metres.
+Later styles need less.
 For the chest padding, a good two handfuls preferably of unspun wool, but if you can't get that, cotton wool for cosmetic purposes will also work.
 No doll maker's poly wadding if you can help it!

 It is not absolutely necessary to pre-wash the fabric, but it makes sense to pre-wash wool at 40°C: If you've done that once before cutting, it can be done again, and fair fabrics may need it once in a while.
 At least the breeches.
 In case of silk, I'd rather advise against pre-washing as it would remove what little (compared to period silk) stiffness the fabric has.